pb9298/hamburgerWebsite/README.md

 6. We have followed the MVC architecture as you can see in the screenshots below as well.
 7. The website is responsive and does not have static pages and buttons.
 8. The email validations in checked along with all other validations in the pages.

-Some of the screenshots of emails which we received.